luca-drf/luca-drf.github.io/content/blog/python-subprocess-buffers.md

 ---
-title: "Capture Python subprocess output in real time"
+title: "Capture Python subprocess output in real-time"
 date: 2022-11-20T17:49:41Z
 draft: false
-tags: [python subprocess pipe buffers unix]
+tags: [python, subprocess, pipe, unix]
 featured: true
-summary: "The Interwebs are full of recipes on how to capture and stream the output of a Python subprocess in real time.
+summary: "The Interwebs are full of recipes on how to capture and stream the output of a Python subprocess in real-time.
 Most of them don't work, so here's how to do it."
 ---

 TL;DR